ncoghlan/misc/notes/python3/questions_and_answers.rst

 The WSGI update in :pep:`3333` also standardised the Python 3 interface between web servers and frameworks, which is what allowed the web frameworks to start adding Python 3 support with the release of Python 3.2.

+A number of standard library APIs that were originally either binary only or text only in Python 3 have also been updated to accept either type.
+In these cases, there is typically a requirement that the "alternative" type be strict 7-bit ASCII data - use cases that need anything more than that are expected to do their encoding or decoding at the application boundary rather than relying on the implicit encoding and decoding provided by the affected APIs.
+This is a concession in the Python 3 text model specifically designed to ease migration in "pure ASCII" environments - while relying on it can reintroduce the same kind of obscure data driven failures that are seen with the implicit encoding and decoding operations in Python 2, these APIs are at least unlikely to silently corrupt data streams (even in the presence of data encoded using a non-ASCII compatible encoding).

 What other changes have occurred that simplify migration?